gneu42/Triple-Decky/README.md

     * 2. Insert the magnet into the middle holes of the base and the filament path.
 The magnet must repell each other.
       * Optionally, you can use another set of magnet into the side holes if needed.
 In that case, the screw will be unaccessible without disassembling the parts
     * 3. Insert the trap into the female dovetail.
-      * If you use the screw trap, insert the screw at a slight angle.
-The 2 holes are angled by about 2°
+      * If you use the screw trap, insert the set screw at a slight angle.
+The 2 holes are angled by about 2° Insert the set screw in the top hole.
+      The set screw can be :
+        * M3x3mm
+        * M3x2.5mm
+        * M3x2mm, the same that you can find in the BMG.

       <center><img src="Images/C-trap-angle.JPG" width="250" alt="C6 bearing"></center>

-    * 3. Align the filament path above the base so they are parrallel and the top of the brake (trap) is "almost" inside his corresponding hole in the filament path and the tang of the hinge is just above the cavity of the base.
+    * 4. Align the filament path above the base so they are parrallel and the top of the brake (trap) is "almost" inside his corresponding hole in the filament path and the tang of the hinge is just above the cavity of the base.

       <center><img src="Images/C6-snap.JPG" width="250" alt="C6 bearing"></center>

-    * 4. Press firmly the filament path into the base.
+    * 5. Press firmly the filament path into the base.
 It snap into place easily.

       <center><img src="Images/C6-snap2.JPG" width="250" alt="C6 bearing"></center>